-Fluenta is a tool designed to simplify the translation and localization of DITA projects combining two open standards from OASIS: DITA and XLIFF.
+Fluenta is an open source tool designed to simplify the translation and localization of DITA projects combining two open standards from OASIS: DITA and XLIFF.

 Fluenta implements the workflow described in the article Use XLIFF to Translate DITA Projects, making it easy to manage the translation side of your DITA projects following the procedure recommended by the OASIS DITA Adoption Technical Committee (see the official publication from the TC available in PDF format from OASIS and in HTML format at ditatranslation.com).

 DITA is an XML vocabulary, but not just any XML.
 It has certain particularities that are not easy to handle by an ordinary XML editor or a translation tool.

 Like an XML editor that is good for authoring in DITA, a translation tool capable of properly handling DITA files should:

 - Be able to resolve DITA content references, like the

 - Be able to support DITA specializations, allowing the customization of translatable elements and attributes.

 Fluenta was designed to handle all problematic items mentioned above.

 A DITA project may contain hundreds of small files.
 That's not unusual but normally makes file handling somewhat annoying.
 Fluenta is able to parse a DITA map and resolve the references to all topics and subtopics, preparing a unified package that you can send to your Language Sevice Provider (LSP).